 At Great Lakes, you can prepare to become a Waldorf class teacher for grades 1-8 through our Grades 1-8 Waldorf Certificate Program, a Waldorf educator for ages birth-seven through our Early Childhood Waldorf Certificate Program, and earn a Master's Degree and Waldorf Certificate from our affiliate school Mount Mary University.
 Experienced teachers with some prior teacher training can apply for our Certificate Completion Program.

-Graduates of this 450+ hour program receive a Waldorf Grades Teaching Certificate recognized by the Association of Waldorf Schools of North America (ASWNA).
+Graduates of this 450+ hour program are awarded a Waldorf Grades Teaching Certificate recognized by the Association of Waldorf Schools of North America (ASWNA).

 Curriculum and course content include a balance of the following areas: